amitfin/oref_alert/README.md

   emoji: 🚀
 ```

-In the [Mobile Notifications](#mobile-notifications) section there is an example for usage of this event.
+In the [Mobile Notifications: Detailed Alerts](#detailed-alerts) section there is an example for usage of this event.

 ## Synthetic Alert